-In July 2017 RBR signed a Joint Venture Agreement with Newmont over the 237km2 Yindarlgooda Project tenements located 32km northeast of Kalgoorlie, Western Australia.
-Newmont has the opportunity to earn up to 70% in the Yindarlgooda joint venture tenements through expenditure of \$2m.
+In July 2017 RBR signed a Joint Venture Agreement with Newmont over the 170km2 Yindarlgooda Project tenements (as well as 76km2 held under application) located 32km northeast of Kalgoorlie, Western Australia.
+Newmont has the opportunity to earn up to 70% in the Yindarlgooda joint venture tenements through expenditure of \$2 million.

-The Yindarlgooda Joint Venture covers a 28km strike length of gold prospective stratigraphy between the Mt Monger-Bulong (15km south) and Gindalbie (4km north) gold mining centres, and is just 600m from the Penny's Find Gold Project currently in development.
+The Yindarlgooda Joint Venture covers a 28km strike length of gold prospective stratigraphy between the Mt Monger-Bulong (15km south) and Gindalbie (4km north) gold mining centres, and is just 600m from the Penny's Find Gold Mine.